 8. Make it rain rupiah at a local market

-Without a doubt, Bali is a magical island with a seemingly endless parade of cultural experiences to offer.
+With a seemingly endless parade of cultural experiences in Bali, this magical island is truly magical.
 I know that this list barely scrapes the surface, so I’m turning to you for help!

 Tell me: what did I miss for this Bali Culture Bucket List?
 Let me know in the comments!